 The Academy's mission is empowering members to be food and nutrition leaders.
 One significant way to accomplish this mission is to increase recognition of members' qualifications and expertise in serving and protecting the public's nutritional health.
 The Academy works to accomplish this mission by helping members achieve their common goals while respecting legal and ethical restraints governing businesses and professions.

-The Academy can and does work to increase income opportunities for its members by assisting them to shape the environment in which they work.
-In addition, the Academy creates tools that members may use to raise their perceived value to physicians, legislators, allied health professionals, consumers and compensation departments; to increase their income potential; and to negotiate salaries with employers.
+The Academy can, and does, work to increase income opportunities for its members by assisting them to shape the environment in which they work.
+In addition, the Academy creates tools that members can use to raise their perceived values to physicians, legislators, allied health professionals, consumers and compensation departments; to increase their income potential; and to negotiate salaries with employers.

 Current Environment: Compensation and Benefits Survey of the Dietetics Profession

-While the 2017 survey shows RDNs who do not see patients/clients earn more than those who do, that is attributable primarily to the fact that those who do not see patients/clients have other characteristics that correlate with higher wages: For example, being faculty members or consultants, being involved in management and supervisory functions and having budget authority.
+While the 2019 survey shows that RDNs who do not see patients/clients earn more than those who do, that is primarily attributable to the fact that those who do not see patients/clients have other characteristics that correlate with higher wages.
+For example, being faculty members or consultants, being involved in management and supervisory functions, and having budget authority.

-In other cases, salaries are set according to the market’s demand for services and the perceived severity of need for those services.
-The Bureau of Labor Statistics reported that nursing jobs are expected to increase by approximately 22 percent between 2008 and 2018 and pharmacist jobs will grow by approximately 17 percent over the same period.
-The Bureau has predicted that jobs in the dietitian/nutritionist category will increase by approximately 9.25 percent between 2008 and 2018.
+In other cases, salaries are set according to the market's demand for services and the perceived severity of need for those services.
+The Bureau of Labor Statistics reported that registered nurse jobs are expected to increase by 16 percent through 2024.
+The Bureau has predicted that jobs in the dietitian/nutritionist category will increase by approximately 11 percent between 2018 and 2028.

 Raising Perceived Value, Income Potential and Provision of Negotiation Resources